wseider/support_scripts/README.md

     -Check digit validator/creator: check_digit_checker.rb
     -adding optparse and refactoring reader/writer
     -add api client usability?

     -Check Digit Script usage:
         -clone this repo
-        -pull GTINs (or UPCs) from export file into a single column, no header CSV or .txt file delimited by \n -I will add header reading functionality if people are really up in arms about it but doesn't seem terrible important
+        -pull GTINs (or UPCs) from export file into a single column, no header CSV or .txt file delimited by \n -I will add header reading functionality if people are really up in arms about it but doesn't seem terribly important
         -Navigate to check_digit_checker/check_digit_script.rb line 55 which will read:
         `run.write_newfile('input_files/test.csv')`
         -to read the outputs locally in your terminal without creating a new file change line 55 to this and save: